 The terms of the SBA Hotel loans based on the loan type and the exact nature of projected business deal.

-For new hotel construction on a raw or underutilized land, you can get SBA 7(a) for up to 80% to 85% of estimated purchase and construction costs.
+For new hotel construction on raw or underutilized land, you can get SBA 7(a) for up to 80% to 85% of estimated purchase and construction costs.
 In this scenario, the borrower should have high personal credit and put up personal collateral, because the lender is investing more than the existing value of the property.

 How Do SBA Hotel Loans Work?

-Regardless of your hotel financing needs, the accessibility and terms of most SBA hotel loans will based on the following key factors:
+Regardless of your hotel financing needs, the accessibility and terms of most SBA hotel loans will be based on the following key factors:

 - Purchase Price or Property Value

 - Loan-to-Value Ratio

 Purchase Price or Property Value: The land and building combine represents the majority of fixed assets, and the property value will largely direct the loan amount available.
 If you’re using SBA hotel loan for an acquisition or purchase of a commercial real estate, the loan amount will typically be 85 to 90% of the real estate purchase price.
 For refinancing or new construction, the loan amounts will be limited to a maximum of 80-85% of the total property value.